knarbmakes/ifworldscollide/README.md

 If the unit is only attacking one target, you may roll all dice at the same time.

 If the unit is attacking multiple targets, roll the dice for each given target separately, in the order you want to resolve them.

-If a die roll matches the knack score or higher, the attack lands and damage is inflicted to the unit’s hit points based on the damage value of the weapon, modified by the defense value of the target.
+If a die roll matches the knack score or higher, the attack lands and damage is inflicted.

-Some weapons are more effective against certain defense types.
-If the weapon used is effective against the defense type of the target unit, then the damage characteristic of the weapon is DOUBLED.
-In the case where the target has more than one defense type, the weapon must be effective against ALL the types to double the damage.

-All attacks that land will deal a minimum of 1 damage, even if the defense value of the target would reduce the damage to zero.
+#### Calculating Damage

+Attack damage is calculated individually, per attack.

+For each successful attack or source of damage, take the damage value, apply all bonuses and then apply all penalties from the defense value of the unit taking damage, in that order.

+Defensively, units have two features to reduce incoming damage:

+**Defense Value** - First, this value is subtracted from the incoming damage.

+**Defense Type** - Some units specify one or more Defense Types.
+These types are a protection against CRITICAL damage.
+If an attack bypasses all Defense Types a unit has, it is considered a CRITICAL attack and does double damage (applied before subtracting defense value).

+For example, a Berserker is attacking a Scientist with it's Axe.
+The weapon hits with N attacks, with base 6 damage each.
+The Scientist has a Defense Value of 1 and the Reactive Defense Type.
+Therefore, we subtract 1 from the incoming damage, for a result of 5 hit points on the unit.

+If the Axe was able to bypass the Scientist's Reactive Defense Type OR the Scientist had no Defense Types listed, the attack would be CRITICAL, inflicting (12 - 1) damage for 11 hit points on the unit.

-When a unit is reduced to zero hit points, it is removed from play, and replaced with a token signifying a fallen unit.
-Alternatively, if you don’t have access to any tokens, the miniature may be placed on it’s side instead to represent the token.
+When a unit is reduced to zero hit points, it is removed from play, and replaced with a corpse or other token signifying the fallen unit.
+Certain units drop different types of tokens on death.

+#### Weapon Types

+Some weapons work differently than others.
+A weapon may have more than one type listed, and the types will work together.

+**Melee** - This weapon may target adjacent units for attacks.

+**Ranged** - This weapon may be used to target any units within line of sight, at any distance.
+While an enemy unit is able to target this unit with melee attacks, all ranged attacks using this type's targeting feature are less accurate, requiring unmodified values of 6 to hit successfully.

+**Heavy** - This weapon specializes in dealing large amounts of damage, penetrating even the strongest defense.
+Even if the target's defenses would reduce the damage to 0, a Heavy weapon always deals a minimum of 2 damage.
+Weapons with the Heavy type must inflict 6 or more base damage per attack.

+**Near** - This weapon may be used to target any units within line of sight, and within 10d.

-#### Ranged Weapons in Melee Combat
+#### Melee and Movement Penalty

-If a unit currently  has an enemy within base contact, or melee weapons range: ALL knack checks involving exclusively ranged weapons must roll unmodified values of 6 to be successful.
+In addition to limiting the accuracy of ranged weapons, when an enemy unit is within melee range, your unit suffers from limited mobility.
+Activating a unit that has enemy units within melee range limits you to either attacking or moving, but not both.
+Ability use is unaffected.

 ### Abilities